You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 Mechanism of Action

-While lurbinectedin has shown promise in clinical trials, it's essential to consider its potential side effects.
-According to the manufacturer, lurbinectedin's most common side effects include:
+While lurbinectedin has shown promise in treating various types of cancer, it is not without its side effects.
+According to the manufacturer's website, the most common side effects of lurbinectedin include:

-While rare, lurbinectedin has been linked to serious side effects, including:
+In addition to the common side effects, lurbinectedin has been linked to rare but serious side effects, including:

 Conclusion